WordPress/Advanced-administration-handbook/upgrade/migrating.md

 Some plugins can conflict with the export process, generating an empty file, or a partially complete file.
 To be on the safe side, you should probably disable all plugins before doing the exports.

-It’s also a good idea to first delete all quarantined spam comments as these will also be exported, making the file unnecessarily large.
+It's also a good idea to first delete all quarantined spam comments as these will also be exported, making the file unnecessarily large.

 **Note:** Widget configuration and blog/plugin settings are NOT exported in this method.
 If you are migrating within a single hosting account, make note of those settings at this stage, because when you delete the old domain, they will disappear.